 Overall, CMS connectors lead to more effective workflows than ever before, as they allow you to automate the entire translation process.
 Every time you publish a landing page or blog that needs to be translated, the software can automatically pull the content for you and send it to the translation system.

-Once they receive the file, the translators will prepare the localized version and send it back using the same link.
+Once they receive the content for translation, the translators will prepare the localized version and send it back using the same route.
 You get to review the translation directly within your multilingual CMS and either send it back for modifications or publish it.
 Everything happens in one place, with no need for emailing, downloading, copying, pasting, or uploading any files at all.

 The benefits of automation in content localization are evident.
 First, you reduce the time between creating new content and publishing multiple versions of it in different languages to meet your time-to-market.
 Moreover, you can distribute the localized content from a single platform, with no effort.